webdevbrian/DCS-WAR-ROOM/README.md

 Please remember this application is VERY much alpha level and there ARE ( and will be ) plenty of bugs!

+Please also note: Stats rely on the Tacview files containing all the data.
+Some servers don't put their files up for download and some restrict what Tacview can see which would skew the stats. (thank you Rurouni!)

 ---

 **!!!
 Please read this ENTIRE read me before asking questions / pull requests / adding issues etc !!!**